 Everyone knows that the days of a “job for life” are long gone.
 We live in a world of redundancies, outsourcing and zero hour contracts.
 For parents, a traditional job is often not realistic due to the lack of flexibility and the cost of childcare.
 For all of these reasons, we are starting to see the rise of the portfolio career.
 I have one, and I love it!
+It’s a great option for work at home mums.
+I’ve highlighted the benefits and disadvantages below but if you’re after the portfolio career ideas head straight to the bottom.

 I’ve always been interested in lots of different things.
-My first career was as a careers adviser and , while it turned out not to be for me, I think it was the idea of talking about different jobs all day that originally appealed to me.
+My first career was as a careers adviser and, while it turned out not to be for me, I think it was the idea of talking about different jobs all day that originally appealed to me.
 When I was employed I was always on the look out for the next opportunity and it was when I reached the point where there were no new opportunities, I decided to become self employed.
 I’ve been self employed for 5 years now and my portfolio of careers has developed over that time.

 How my Portfolio Career Works